osman-95/MEng_Project/README.md

 ## Understanding and Testing of the Algorithm(pretrained models)

 The selected pretrained models for classification and object detection were tested with respective the sample dataset.
-Detailed explaination of the model is presented in their corresponding ReadMe file
+Detailed explanation of the model is presented in their corresponding ReadMe file

 The output of testing of each model with the sample data set is shown below: